Growing to Inspire

 The Preservation of Communal Green Space.

 Education - By definition, a public garden exists not only for visitors to take pleasure in nature, but to enhance their knowledge of horticulture and environmental stewardship.
-Success of the Growing to Inspire campaign will ensure that there are both facilities and programs to significantly expand educational opportunities for all ages.
-With classrooms designed into the new Visitor Center and the current visitor center repurposed as the Environmental Education Center, the Arboretum will be positioned to partner with other educational institutions to increase the scope and the depth of its programming for children and adults.
+Continuing the Growing to Inspire campaign ensures that there are programs to significantly expand educational opportunities for all ages.
+With spaces designed into LongHouse and the former visitor center repurposed as the Environmental Education Center, the Arboretum is positioned to partner with other educational institutions to increase the scope and the depth of its programming for children and adults.

-Celebration - The Arboretum has already become a destination for outdoor community events, private parties, and small weddings.
+Celebration - The Arboretum was already a destination for outdoor community events, private parties, and small weddings.
 The setting is indeed unmatched in our community!
-The Visitor Center with surrounding gardens and terraces will allow for more space for formal receptions and dining for up to 200 people; a full catering kitchen; and accommodations for all weather conditions.
-Increased revenue generated by events in this unique modern venue will be attractive for the entire metropolitan area and greatly contribute to the Arboretum’s annual operating budget.
+LongHouse with surrounding gardens and terraces allows for more space for formal receptions and dining for up to 200 people, a full catering kitchen, and accommodations for all weather conditions.
+Funding will provide furnishings and equipment to enhance these spaces.

 From Our Supporters